maoueh/nugrant/README.md

 The `aws_access_key` and `aws_secret_key` should be configurable depending on the user running `vagrant up`.

-To achieve this, simply create a file named `.vagrantuser` in the project directory with the following content:
+To achieve this, simply create a file named `.vagrantuser` that resides in the directory as your `Vagrantfile`:

     aws:
       access_key: "123456"